yiisoft/yii2/docs/api/db/ActiveRecord.md

 ~~~

-Lazy loading is convenient to use.
-However, it may suffer from performance issue in the following scenario:
+Lazy loading is very convenient to use.
+However, it may suffer from performance
+issue in the following scenario:

 ~~~
 // SQL executed: SELECT * FROM tbl_customer LIMIT 100